citkane/fetchmanager/README.md

 - `FetchManager.stop` and `FetchManager.kill` methods for re-defining targets.
 - `FetchManager.bucket.get` and `FetchManager.bucket.set` methods for orchestration.

-Caching and orchestration frameworks are outside the scope of this library, and left to the user to implement.
+Caching and orchestration frameworks are outside the scope of this library, and left to the user to implement their own.

 If and when rate / concurrency limits are reached for an instance, it's queue is paused until the limits are once again within allowances.
 Logic such as paging and adaptive retry strategies are managed by user provided callback handlers: